Apply for competitions to fund innovation in farming

 As we continue through 2024, it is worth exploring the various options for funding that will be launching in the months ahead:

-Farming Futures Research and Development: Nutrient Management rounds 1 and 2
+Farming Futures Research and Development: Nutrient Management phases 1 and 2

-With the first round opening in spring, followed by the second round coming in autumn, the Farming Futures Research and Development competitions are focused on large scale research projects which could benefit farmers across England.
+The Farming Futures Research and Development competitions are focused on large scale research projects which could benefit farmers across England.
 They are individual competitions, each with a specific focus.
 These two rounds will benefit from up to £25 million in funding.
+The first phase launched in May and the second phase is expected in the autumn.

-These research competitions will allow for ideas which may be in earlier development stages, not typically suitable to other research and development opportunities.
+These research competitions will accept ideas which may be in earlier development stages, not typically suitable to other research and development opportunities.

 Further information on this competition can be found at – UKRI.ORG | Farming Innovation Programme